Adaptive security appliance (ASA) features

 ASA is a Cisco security device that can perform basic firewall capabilities with VPN capabilities, antivirus, and many other features.
 Some of the features of ASA are:

 Packet filtering is a simple process of filtering the incoming or outgoing packet on the basis of rules defined on the ACL which has been applied to the device.
 It consists of various permit or deny conditions.
 If the traffic matches one of the rules, no other rule is matched and the matched rule is executed.

 - Stateful filtering –

-By default, ASA performs stateful tracking of the packet if the packet is generated from higher security level to lower security level.
+By default, ASA performs stateful tracking of the packet if the packet is generated from a higher security level to a lower security level.

 By default, if the traffic is initiated by the devices in higher security levels for lower security levels device (as destination), TCP and UDP reply traffic will be allowed and will able to, say, telnet the other device in Lower security level.
 This is because a stateful database is maintained (in which an entry about the source and destination device information such as IP address, port numbers are maintained) as stateful inspection is enabled by default.